One of my favorite quotes is, “Those who fail to learn from history are doomed to repeat it.”

 It is hard not to feel the sacrifice that was being made when watching the pre-race ceremony and hearing those bag pipes and lone bugle mournfully wail.

-Americans owe their freedom to the sacrifice made by countless soldiers and I am glad that we have holidays, and pre-race ceremonies where we can be reminded of that.
+Americans owe their freedom to the sacrifice made by countless soldiers.
+I am glad that we have holidays, and pre-race ceremonies where we can be reminded of that.

 Unfortunately, I fear that in the coming years the commercial aspects of holidays like Memorial Day will overtake the true meanings behind them.